Web Session: Life Policy Clustering: Well- Established and Modern Grouping Methods

 The solution the companies have developed over the years consists in identifying and grouping similar policies and projecting only one representative of each group.
 This clustering of policies is known as grouping or optimization of the portfolio.

-How these methods perform on different realistic portfolios of policies will be another important part of the webinar.
+How these methods perform on different realistic portfolios of policies will be another important part of the web session.

 Organised by the EAA - European Actuarial Academy GmbH.